Quantum state transfer between twins in weighted graphs: Perfect state transfer

 \begin{example} Note that $\overline{mK_2}$ contains $m$ pairs of false twins and is $(2m-2)$-regular.
 The eigenvalues of $A$ are $2m-2$, $\theta=0$ (multiplicity $m$), and $-2$ (multiplicity $m-1$).
 One checks that any pair of false twins in $\overline{mK_2}$ are strongly cospectral with eigenvalue support containing all three eigenvalues of $A$.
-Invoking Theorem \ref{pertwin}, it follows that every vertex of $\overline{mK_2}$ is periodic with minimum period $\rho=\pi$.
-Moreover, since the largest power of two that divides $2(m-1)$ and $-2$ are equal if and only if $m-1$ is odd, we conclude by virtue of Theorem \ref{pstchartw} that PST occurs between any pair of false twins in $\overline{mK_2}$ if and only if $m$ is even, in which case the minimum PST time is $\tau=\pi/2$.
-This result also applies to the Laplacian case because $\overline{mK_2}$ is regular. \end{example}
+By Theorem \ref{pertwin}, every vertex of $\overline{mK_2}$ is periodic with minimum period $\rho=\pi$.
+Moreover, since the largest power of two that divides $2(m-1)$ and $-2$ are equal if and only if $m-1$ is odd, Theorem \ref{pstchartw} yields PST between any pair of false twins in $\overline{mK_2}$ if and only if $m$ is even, in which case the minimum PST time is $\tau=\pi/2$.
+These observations also apply to the Laplacian and signless Laplacian case because $\overline{mK_2}$ is regular. \end{example}

+Let $X\in\{O_m,K_m\}$ and $Y$ be a graph on $n\geq 1$ vertices.
+In the simple unweighted join $X\vee Y$, the vertices in $X$ form a set of twins $T$ in $X\vee Y$.
+If $m\geq 3$, then Corollary \ref{nopstpgsttw} implies that any vertex in $X$ cannot be involved in PGST with any other vertex in $X\vee Y$.
+This motivates us to look at the case $m=2$.
+Let $m=2$ and $V(X)=\{u,v\}$.
+The join $X\vee Y$ is called a \textit{double cone} on $Y$ with apexes $u$ and $v$.
+In particular, if $X=K_2$, then we call $X\vee Y$ a \textit{connected double cone} on $Y$.
+Otherwise, $X\vee Y$ is a \textit{disconnected double cone} on $Y$.
+Earlier work by Angeles-Canul et al.\ provides partial results for adjacency PST in double cones on regular graphs \cite[Corollaries 13, 15]{Angeles-Canul2010}.

+Here, we go a step further by providing a complete characterization of double cones on regular graphs which exhibit adjacency and signless Laplacian PST.
+This characterization highlights infinite families of graphs having adjacency or signless Laplacian PST.
+We begin with the disconnected case.